 The tax assessor will calculate your property taxes once the value of your home is determined.
 In some communities, there will be taxes for state, county, city, and local governments.

+Your place of residence can have a huge effect on the cost of property taxes.
+New Jersey and Illinois have the highest property tax rates, while Hawaii and Alabama have the lowest.
 The graph below shows the property tax rate by state and how much you would pay on a home with a median value in that state.

-What is property tax relief and how do I get it?
+What is property tax relief, and how do I get it?